ITMK/AI_Literacy/README.md

    1.5 Image embeddings

-### 2. Technical foundations of neural networks
+### 2. Technical foundations of neural networks – Building blocks, forward and backward pass
+In this [Colab notebook on the technical foundations of neural networks](https://colab.research.google.com/drive/1AaVPBOTa3K8WQ6USrqx1ZR556RpF8-RC?usp=sharing), we cover the following topics:

-   2.1 Basic building blocks and information flow through a network (basic Python implementation)
+   2.1 Basic building blocks and information flow through a network

    2.2 Forward pass – Processing input information to produce an output